merely-useful/r-rse/appendices/assignments.md

 <!-- Perspective for this section would be on the student, but the instructor
 section would be of course on the instructor.
 Or should this be entirely targeted to the instructor? -->

+## For learners

 At the end of this book, you will have written at least one R package.
-To help you get there, we provide "assignments" --- projects we expect you complete as you move through the book.
+To help you get there, we provide "assignments" --- projects we expect you to complete as you move through the book.
 You would largely work on these assignments outside of class time.
 Each project assignment has several milestones you would need to complete throughout the course, usually due shortly after encountering them during